Note: From 1 July 2013 individuals have 12 months after the relevant income year (1.1.I.75) to lodge a past period claim for that income year.

 The claim lodgement timeframe may be extended in special circumstances.

 There are 3 main types of claims for FTB:

-One common claim scenario is a combination of past period claim and instalment claim where the applicant becomes eligible for FTB prior to lodging the claim.
+One common claim scenario is a combination of past period claim and instalment claim where the individual becomes eligible for FTB prior to lodging the claim.
 The past period claim is paid out as a lump sum and ongoing entitlement is paid as instalments.

-Example: Judy has a baby and lodges her FTB claim 6 weeks later.
+Example: Judy has a baby in August 2013 and lodges her FTB claim 6 weeks later.
 Judy is eligible for FTB from the day the baby is born.
 Her entitlement is determined as a past period claim from the baby's DOB up to the date the claim is lodged, and as an instalment claim from the date the claim is lodged.
 The administrative process involved in the 2 claims is not apparent to Judy.
 When her FTB is paid, she receives a lump sum for her arrears and continues to receive fortnightly FTB instalments.

-If a person is receiving FTB by instalment and claims FTB for an additional child (e.g. a newborn child) this is a variation to the applicant's rate of FTB and the policy relating to non-income related circumstances needs to be followed.
+If a person is receiving FTB by instalment and claims FTB for an additional child (e.g. a newborn child) this is a variation to the individual's rate of FTB and the policy relating to non-income related circumstances needs to be followed.

 Policy reference: FA Guide 22.214.171.124 Change in Non-Income Related Circumstances

 This chapter also contains the following sections:

 Last reviewed: 12 August 2013